 If you play for a team or are a member of an extracurricular club outside school, this will aid the progress you make on this course.
+It is important that you are developing your physical skills in sports outside of school and enjoy learning about how the body works when participating in physical activity.
+You must be committed to attending extracurricular clubs and be passionate and enthusiastic about sports.

 This course will enable you to follow A level Physical Education and will complement a range of other A level subjects, including biology and psychology due to the scientific content of the course.
-GCSE PE is a good foundation for a career in sports and physical education, as well as a wide range of others, including physiotherapy, sports business, sports psychology and nutrition.
+GCSE PE is a good foundation for a career in sports and physical education, as well as a wide range of others, including physiotherapy, sports business, personal trainer, physical therapy, sports psychology and nutrition.